brianary/scripts/README.md

 - **[Import-VsCodeDatabaseConnections.ps1](Import-VsCodeDatabaseConnections.ps1)**: Adds config XDT connection strings to VSCode settings.
 - **[Install-ActiveDirectoryModule.ps1](Install-ActiveDirectoryModule.ps1)**: Installs the PowerShell ActiveDirectory module.
 - **[Install-SqlServerModule.ps1](Install-SqlServerModule.ps1)**: Installs SqlServer module and dependencies.
+- **[Invoke-CommandWithParams.ps1](Invoke-CommandWithParams.ps1)**: Execute a command by using matching dictionary entries as parameters.
 - **[Join-FileName.ps1](Join-FileName.ps1)**: Combines a filename with a string.
 - **[Measure-Indents.ps1](Measure-Indents.ps1)**: Measures the indentation characters used in a text file.
 - **[Measure-StandardDeviation.ps1](Measure-StandardDeviation.ps1)**: Calculate the standard deviation of numeric values.